 While most are worth face value, you may have a valuable 1965 Quarter if it meets one of the following criteria:

-1. Mint State Condition: Quarters that have been preserved in near-perfect condition can be worth anywhere from a few dollars to several thousand dollars, depending on their grade.
+- Mint State Condition: Quarters that have been preserved in near-perfect condition can be worth anywhere from a few dollars to several thousand dollars, depending on their grade.

-3. Cameo or Deep Cameo Finish: Special Mint Set coins with a cameo or deep cameo finish, which exhibit a frosted image against a mirrored background, are also highly prized by collectors.
+- Cameo or Deep Cameo Finish: Special Mint Set coins with a cameo or deep cameo finish, which exhibit a frosted image against a mirrored background, are also highly prized by collectors.

 Conclusion

 The 1965 Washington quarter holds a unique place in U.S. coinage history.
-While most of these coins remain in circulation and are worth little more than their face value, some rare examples are worth a significant amount of money.
+While most of these coins remain in circulation and are worth little more than their face value, some rare examples are worth significant money.
 Collectors should focus on coins in excellent condition or those with minting errors, such as the 1965 silver quarter or doubled die varieties.

 If you think you have a valuable 1965 quarter, it’s a good idea to have it graded by a professional coin grading service like PCGS or NGC.
 Even though most 1965 quarters are not made from silver, the chance of owning a rare, error coin or a high-grade specimen makes it worth investigating further.